-8 reasons for panel heating - always a pleasant temperature
+8 reasons for surface heating - always a pleasant temperature

 This speaks in favour of surface heating and cooling